bartsanchez/lucky_call/README.md

 ### Stopping thee application

-In order to stop the aplication, use:
+In order to stop the application, use:
 * CTRL + C in the shell if you run the app without -d option
 * (with -d) Go to a shell and (inside your virtualenv) execute: $ docker-compose stop